Over the years, this blog has evolved from unashamedly sharing my lived experience to sharing specific Intuitive Eating and non-diet content.

 So if you'd like to explore Intuitive Exercise for yourself, try diversifying what fitness and exercise represents to you in the first place.
 If you follow fitness trainers, brands and accounts - what is reflected back?
 The thin, white ideal?
 Or something else?

 This in itself is incredibly powerful and I speak about that from my lived experience.

 You can also access a whole host of inclusive providers and brands.
 They exist.
 I've shared some of my favourites (both new and old) below.
-Feel free to add your faves in the comments.
-You'll also find our podcast episode on this topic below.
-A great place to begin the journey of separating movement and exercise from the way that we look.
+Feel free to send me your faves in this space and I'll add them.
+You'll also find two podcast episodes exploring more of this topic - a great place to begin the journey of separating movement and exercise from the way that we look.
 Enjoy!

 Curvesome Yoga - Inclusive Yoga Community

 Women's Strength Coalition - Advocacy, Education and Community for Fitness and Movement

 Decolonizing Fitness - Inclusive Fitness and Education

 MissFits Workout - Plus-Size Movement and Dance